Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/publish-handle-event.md

 ## Publishing an event

 NOTE: In Version 6, the IBus interface has been deprecated and removed.
-Use the `Publish` methods on the `IMessageHandlerContext` interface instead.
-For more information, please consult the [upgrade guide](/nservicebus/upgrades/5to6.md).
+Use the `Publish` methods on the `IMessageHandlerContext` interface within a handler, or the `IBusSession` interface instead.

 An event can be published via any instance of `IBus`.
 However there are several common locations where publishing occurs.